dc-fukuoka/mps/README.md

 TODO:
 ---
 - create the animation by matplotlib
+- remove some overheads(e.g. many use of function distance())
+- use OpenACC/CUDA
 - implement ICCG method and replace CG method with it
 - create a function to find neighbor particles in the effective radius(using hash table is better?)
 - continue the verification